venkytv/NotifyMenu/README.md

 $ osascript -e 'tell application "NotifyMenu" to add alert "Message" with handler "foo"'

-And on clicking the alert in the menu, the following command will be executed with the text of the alert as the first argument and the handler (if available) as the second argument:
+If an executable file named "notifymenu-alert-handler" is found in $HOME/libexec, on clicking the alert in the menu, the text of the alert will be passed to it as the first argument and the handler (if available) as the second:

-~/libexec/alert-handler
+~/libexec/notifymenu-alert-handler "message" "handler"

 ##### Credits: